Karl-Han/resume/README.md

 Format is MIT but all the data is owned by Kunlin Han.

 ## Acknowledge

+Original Repository Feature:

+* A single-page, one-column resume for general purpose.
+* Base latex templates and fonts to provide ease of use.

 This repository is originated from [sb2nov/resume](https://github.com/sb2nov/resume).
 Thank Sourabh Bajaj for this well organized latex template.
 For the original files, please refer to `original/` and the [original repository](https://github.com/sb2nov/resume).